maitake-maitake/Zombie-Fortress---TF2-Classic-Port/readme.md

 https://forums.alliedmods.net/showthread.php?t=131282
 Please refer to that thread for more info and for server/console commands.

+SERVER CRASHING BUG: If a player spawns with the Scorching perk, the server will crash.
+Disable the Scorching perk if running Perks.
+To do this, type "sm_zf_perk_disable scorching"

 This simply solves errors in the original code and fits it for TF2 classic.
 Any further work or new additions will probably need to be done by a more knowledgeable coder.

 It is recommended to use a map created for this mode.
 These maps usually start with zf (i.e zf_asylum_b3).